Anti-immigration billboards across Canada taken down after backlash

 TNSFAC registered as a third party with Elections Canada on Aug.
 16, just days before the billboards first garnered attention on Aug.
 23. If an entity runs an advertising campaign worth over $500 that is considered political in nature and it must register as a third party, according to the Canada Elections Act.

-TNSFAC owner Frank Smeenk, who is also chief executive of mining exploration firm KWG Resources, did not respond to requests for comment.
+TNSFAC owner Frank Smeenk, who is also chief executive of mining exploration firm KWG Resources (KWG.CD), did not respond to requests for comment.

 Creators of petitions in Calgary, Alberta, and Halifax, Nova Scotia, celebrated Pattison’s actions.